TeodoraEnache/Proiect_Preamplificator_Audio/README.md

-# 🔊Audio Preamplifier – Design and Implementation
+# 🔊Audio Preamplifier with Voltage-Controlled Gain – Design and Implementation

 ## Academic Context
 ### National University of Science and Technology POLITEHNICA Bucharest